zuzuleinen/dave/README.md

 [SQLite](https://sqlite.org/) must be installed on your system.
 This version was tested with **sqlite3**.

+You should have a [mailgun](http://www.mailgun.com/) account.
+You can set-up a free account there and just use the sandbox credentials.
+It should be enough for the reminders you add(max 10.000 mails per month).

 ## Installation

+1. Prepare the executable:

 ```shell
 $ go get github.com/zuzuleinen/dave